pharo-ide/Seamless/README.md

 ```Smalltalk
 remotePeer evaluate: [1 to: 10 do: [:i | i>5 ifTrue: [^i] ] ]. "==>6"
 ```
-Also block could be evaluated asynchronously without waiting any result:
+Also block can be evaluated asynchronously without waiting any result:
 ```Smalltalk
 | result |
 result := OrderedCollection new.